anyks/alm/README.md

 - **Arpa modification**: Frequencies and n-grams replacing, adding of new n-grams with frequencies, removing of n-grams.

-- **Pruning**: Reducing the number of n -grams that do not meet the specified quality criteria.
+- **Pruning**: Reducing the number of n-grams that do not meet the specified quality criteria.

 - **Removing of bad n-grams**: Removing of n-grams that have backoff frequency is higher than usual frequency.